MBA Experience - MBS Corps

 - Penobscot Nation consulting project to help with IT and marketing.

-- Special Olympics winter games at Herman Mt. in Feb.
+- Special Olympics winter games at Herman Mt. was in Feb.

 - And, implementation of PIFSAK!
 Do you know what that means?